suho/backend/doc/section1.chapter1.md

 >>>>>>> iss53:index.html
 ```

-This means the version in HEAD (your master branch, because that was what you had checked out
-when you ran your merge command) is the top part of that block (everything above the =======),
-while the version in your iss53 branch looks like everything in the bottom part
+This means the version in HEAD (your master branch, because that was what you had checked out when you ran your merge command) is the top part of that block (everything above the =======), while the version in your iss53 branch looks like everything in the bottom part.

 In order to resolve the conflict, you have to either choose one side or the other or merge the contents yourself.
 For instance, you might resolve this conflict by replacing the entire block with this: